 The second agreement provides revolving credit facilities of \$2.5 billion, and expires on December 11, 2023.
 Generally, amounts outstanding under this facility bear interest at a periodic fixed rate equal to LIBOR for the applicable interest period and currency denomination, plus an applicable margin.
 Alternatively, a fluctuating rate of interest equal to the highest of (1) the rate of interest last quoted by The Wall Street Journal as the prime rate in the United States; (2) the Federal Funds effective rate plus 0.50%; and (3) LIBOR for a one month interest period plus 1.00%, plus an applicable margin, may be used at our discretion.
 In each case, the applicable margin for advances bearing interest based on LIBOR is a percentage determined by quotations from Markit Group Ltd. for our 1-year credit default swap spread, interpolated for a period from the date of determination of such credit default swap spread in connection with a new interest period until the latest maturity date of this facility then in effect (but not less than a period of one year).
-The minimum applicable margin rate is 0.10% and the maximum applicable margin for LIBOR advances (but not less than 0.00%).
+The minimum applicable margin rate is 0.10% and the maximum applicable margin rate is 0.75% per annum.
+The applicable margin for advances bearing interest based on the prime rate is 1.00% below the applicable margin for LIBOR advances (but not less than0.00%).
 We are also able to request advances under this facility based on competitive bids.
 There were no amounts outstanding under this facility as of December 31, 2019.